kaminzhi/swww-manager/README.md

 transition_duration = 3
 ```

+Hot reload: editing `~/.config/swww-manager/config.toml` is detected automatically; the server will reload config and run one detect/refresh.

-See `config.example.toml` for more examples.
+See `config.sample.toml` for more examples.

 ## Architecture